Adaptive Deep Neural Network Inference Optimization with EENet: Experiments

-\textbf{Flexible Deployment on Heterogeneous Edge Clients: } EENet by design provides model-agnostic adaptive early exit inference, applicable to all pre-trained early exit models.
-Another EENet design goal is to enable flexible NN splitting by early exits, enabling edge clients with limited resources to benefit from early exit models.
-Table \ref{tab:model_stats} reports the number of parameters (\#PRMs) and number of floating point operations (\#FLOPs) of the models used in the experiments until each exit for four multi-exit DNNs.
+Table \ref{tab:model_stats} reports the number of parameters (\#PRMs) and latency of the models used in the experiments until each exit for four multi-exit DNNs.
 For each model, we also provide the additional computational cost of EENet in employing the budgeted adaptive early exit policy.
-First, the increase of \#FLOPs caused by EENet is negligible ($<0.5\%$) compared to the cost of the forward pass of the original pre-trained DNN model.
-For the application scenarios with hard constraints (storage/RAM limitations) for edge deployment, the partial multi-exit model with EENet split at a certain exit can be delivered, with the partial model size meeting the edge deployment constraints.
-For this subnetwork with EENet, those test examples with exit utility score below the learned exit threshold will be passed to the next level edge server in the hierarchical edge computing infrastructure, which has higher computational capacity to continue the multi-exit inference.
+The increase of latency caused is negligible ($<0.5\%$) compared to the cost of the forward pass of the original pre-trained DNN model.
+The scheduler training cost is also very low thanks to lightweight scheduler architectures.
+For instance, optimizing the schedulers takes less than five minutes in CIFAR experiments on an RTX3060 GPU.

+\paragraph{Partial deployment on edge device hierarchies.} For the edge application scenarios with strict constraints (storage/RAM limitations), the partial model split until a certain exit can be deployed, with the partial model size meeting the edge deployment constraints.
+With flexible deployment on heterogeneous edge clients, those test samples with exit scores below the learned exit threshold can be passed to the next-level edge server in the hierarchical edge computing infrastructure, which has a higher computational capacity to continue inference.